Chuck Woolery: Early life

+After high school, Woolery served two years in the U.S. Navy, aboard the USS Enterprise (CVN-65).
+In 1963, Woolery worked as a wine consultant for Wasserstrom Wine and Import Company in Columbus, Ohio.

 Career

-U.S. Navy

-After graduating from high school, he served two years in the United States Navy.
-In 1963, Woolery worked as a wine consultant for Wasserstrom Wine and Import Company in Columbus, Ohio.
-He was also a sales representative for Pillsbury.

 Music career

-In the early 1960s, he sang and played the double bass with a folk song trio called The Bordermen.
+In the early 1960s, Woolery sang and played the double bass with a folk song trio called The Bordermen.
 He also sang in a duo called The Avant-Garde who were in the psychedelic pop genre.
 The other half of the duo was Bubba Fowler.
 They signed to Columbia Records and had a Top 40 hit with "Naturally Stoned" in 1968, bringing the duo one-hit wonder status.
-During this time, he worked as a truck driver to supplement his income.
-They released three singles.

-As a solo artist, he released five records with Columbia.
-After 1970, he signed with RCA and released "Forgive My Heart".
-In 1971, another single "Love Me, Love Me" failed to make any impact.
-He then turned to acting.
+It reached #30 in Canada, October 21, 1968.

-In the late 1970s, he returned to his singing career.
+In the late 1970s, Woolery returned to his singing career.
 Woolery charted on Hot Country Songs with "Painted Lady" and "The Greatest Love Affair".
 Between 1977 and 1980, Woolery recorded for Warner Bros.
 Records and Epic Records as a solo artist, with two low-charting singles on Hot Country Songs.
 Woolery also co-wrote "The Joys of Being a Woman" on Tammy Wynette's 1971 album We Sure Can Love Each Other.